enceladus-rex/chainer-transformer/README.md

 or multi-head attention (MHA).
-This attention mechanism is used in cases where given three sequences of vectors, Q, K, and V of lengths L, J, and J respectively, you want to generate an output sequence of vectors Z of length L in such a way that each output vector is produced by attending over all of the J elements in sequence K using each of the L elements in sequence Q. Additionally, the output vector should be produced mainly by "looking" at the vectors in the sequence V. The matrices Q, K, and V are dubbed queries, keys, and values respectively because this mechanism can be described as using using each query to lookup values using the keys to finally computing an output.
+This attention mechanism is used in cases where given three sequences of vectors, Q, K, and V of lengths L, J, and J respectively, you want to generate an output sequence of vectors Z of length L in such a way that each output vector is produced by attending over all of the J elements in sequence K using a corresponding vector in sequence Q. Additionally, the output vector should be produced mainly by "looking" at the vectors in the sequence V. The matrices Q, K, and V are dubbed queries, keys, and values respectively because this mechanism can be described as using using each query to extract keys from which to lookup values which are then combined to compute an output.
 Dot product attention accomplishes this by first linearly mapping the queries (Q) of length L and keys (K) of length J into vectors with the same dimensionality.
 Additionally, the J values in V are linearly mapped to vectors with the desired dimensionality of the output.
 Each of the J output vectors of the sequence Z are then computed using a convex